Manage Engines - Administrator Guide - 8 - Cortex XSOAR - Cortex - Security Operations

 Note

 By default, auto upgrade extracts the files to the /tmp directory.
 In some cases, you might need to use a different directory.
 For example, a common use case is if your /tmp directory is mounted as a non-executable directory.
 To use a different directory, edit the XSOAR_ENGINE_AUTO_UPGRADE_TMP_DIR env variable.
 The env variable can be specified as a global variable or can be edited in the crontab of the root user that runs the engine upgrade script.
 To edit the crontab of root, run sudo crontab -e.
-An example:
+For example:

 # d1 engine